rticulus/dmac-studios/README.md

 The main focus of the structure is to allow Users to quickly assimilate the information and keep them engaged till point of sale/ contact.
 Short, focused paragraphs of content information and inviting imagery.

+Customers will be able to register and access their own page.
+From this perspective they can alter or confirm their order/interest.
+They may also be able to send a query regarding their interests.

 Points of contact are provided via email contact form, registration area and direct sales form and  button.

 #### 4. Skeleton Surface